“Why Is Everyone Always Mad at Me?” Why Misreading Social Cues Leads to Acting Out Behavior

 6. Teach Your Child to “Check Out Perceptions”

-- It’s important for kids to be able to approach adults when they think they’re in trouble.
-They should be able to say, “Is something wrong” or “Did I do something wrong?”
+It’s important for kids to be able to approach adults when they think they’re in trouble.
+They should be able to say, “Is something wrong?” or “Did I do something wrong?”
 When they think their teacher is frowning at them in class, it’s helpful for them to ask that teacher later, “Did I do something wrong today?”

 7. For Kids Who Are Bullied

 “Avoid the people who bully you and situations where you get bullied.
 If you find yourself in one, escape as soon as you can.
 Get out of there.
 You avoid the situation: don’t sit at that lunch table.
-Or you escape: Don’t be the victim.
+Or you escape: don’t be the victim.
 Get up and go to another table.”

-- If there are unavoidable places your child has to go during the day, like the bathroom or locker room, tell them to get in and out as quickly as they can.
+If there are unavoidable places your child has to go during the day, like the bathroom or locker room, tell them to get in and out as quickly as they can.

 I firmly believe that if your child has a problem with reading social situations and social cues, it’s a very solvable problem.
-In my mind, repetition and rehearsal are the key.
+In my mind, repetition and rehearsal are the keys.
 How do you deal with the problem of not writing well?
 You practice writing.

 “Not being able to read social situations happens to a lot of kids.
 That’s why they’re always in trouble.
 As you become an adult you learn to read this kind of thing better.
 And some people lag behind.
 It just doesn’t happen to them as quickly as other people, and that’s OK.”

 Remember, if your child is behaving inappropriately, whether it’s a result of a missed social cue or not, you still have to hold him accountable, as well as teach the new skill.
-Once your child knows how they’re expected to behave, you have to make him responsible for operationalizing and implementing it.
-And if you can’t hold him responsible for using it, his chances of learning the new skill go way down.
+Once your child knows how they’re expected to behave, you have to make him responsible for his behavior.
+And if you can’t hold him responsible, his chances of fully learning the new skill go way down.